se24ncsu/ChefGPT/README.md

 2. User Authentication: Log in using the correct username and password for secure access.
 3. Search Recipes by Ingredients: Input your available ingredients to discover relevant recipes based on ingredient names.
 4. Search Recipes by Dish Name: Locate recipes by specifying the dish name in the search.
-5. Add a Recipe: Share details such as ingredients, dish name, time, cuisine, instructions, and optional images to contribute your recipe.
 6. Bookmark Favorite Recipes: Save preferred recipes for easy access.
 7. View Bookmarked Recipes in User Profile: Access and review all saved recipes conveniently stored under your user profile.
 8. Logout: Securely log out to protect your profile information and activities. <br><br>